-Web browsers, media players, and other software people may use to visit and enjoy your website.
+- Display Software: Web browsers, media players, and other software people may use to visit and enjoy your website.
 These are known as “user agents.”

-Authoring tools.
-This is software that helps developers create websites.
+- Authoring tools: This is software that helps developers create websites.

 Doing Your Part to Make the Web Accessible

+Anyone who serves, informs, entertains, or sells online has an important role to play in making the web fully accessible.
 There are many ways to make your website accessible.
-Ideally, you should be taking these principles into consideration to ensure that the needs of everyone are met.
+Ideally, you should be considering these principles to ensure that the needs of everyone are met.

 Web Accessibility Checklist

 If it looks like a long list, don’t be daunted.
 In almost all cases, these can be put into place without diminishing the appeal and serviceability of your website.
-In fact, your website will likely be enhanced as a result!
-Here are a few basic web accessibility examples to consider:
+Quite the contrary – your website will likely be enhanced as a result!

-- Effective writing.
-The writing on your website should be clear, and your message should be easy to understand.
+- Effective writing: The writing on your website should be clear and your message should be easy to understand.